 - Gender Bender: Apparently Garfield was female in one of his past lives ("Diana's Piano")

 - Hope Spot: "Space Cat" has Garfield attempting a desperation attack saying "I'm the hero, this has to work!"
 It doesn't, and he literally meets God afterwards.

 - Karma Houdini: In "King Cat", evil Pharaoh Black Bart kills his good brother and gets away with ruling Egypt.
 He now has the slave dog (Odie) in charge in place of King Cat at the end!
 Could also count as Laser-Guided Karma as Garfield wasn't the kindest of royalty around.

 - Leitmotif: A... thought-provoking use in the epilogue.
 Garfield and Odie happily return to life to music from "The Garden" - then God says "We have to stick together, you know" to a musical sting from "Lab Animal", while sporting glowing cat eyes also seen in that segment.

 - Letting the Air Out of the Band: Twice in the Space Cat portion — once when the vending machine malfunctions, and again when Garfield's secret weapon is "declawed".

 - Lighter and Softer: Though the special is still a bit darker and more dramatic than the average Garfield special, a lot of the book's much darker elements were notably removed.

 - Lions and Tigers and Humans...
 Oh, My!: "Babes and Bullets" was made to a separate TV special.
-But there Garfield's a detective cat in a human world.
+But there, Sam Spayed's a detective cat (who looks identical to Garfield, rather than a real-life cat as in the book) in a human world.